 One well-known work in this space is Crypto-Nets which combines (as the name might suggest) FHE and neural networks to allow for outsourced machine learning.
 When people talk about "outsourced machine learning," the setting usually being described is one in which a data owner wants to learn about his data but does not feel comfortable openly sharing his data with a company providing machine learning models.
 Thus, the data owner encrypts his data using FHE and allows the machine learning company to run their models on the encrypted data set.

-Homomorphic encryption is not the sole solution to this problem; differential privacy is a closely related subject that has garnered a lot of attention in the past few years.
+Homomorphic encryption may not be the sole solution to this problem; differential privacy is a closely related subject that has garnered a lot of attention in the past few years.
 Differential privacy is more statistics than cryptography as it does not directly involve encryption/decryption.
 It works by adding noise to data in the clear while still guaranteeing that meaningful insights can be drawn from the noisy data sets.
 Apple is one major company that purportedly uses differential privacy to learn about your behavior while maintaining some level of privacy.

 Why FHE Hasn't Taken Off Yet: Challenges in the Space